yie1d/pydoll/docs/en/deep-dive/fingerprinting/behavioral-fingerprinting.md

     **Total**: 3.5-14+ seconds from page load to first click

     **Bots**:

     - Execute immediately after DOMContentLoaded
     - Total time: 0.1-0.5 seconds

 ## Machine Learning in Behavioral Detection

 Modern anti-bot systems use **machine learning models** trained on billions of interactions to classify behavior as human or bot.
-These systems don't rely on simple rule-based detection—they learn patterns through supervised learning on massive datasets.
+These systems don't rely on simple rule-based detection, they learn patterns through supervised learning on massive datasets.

 ### How ML-Based Detection Works